maelle/simplymaelle/content/post/2020-03-01-hugo-maintenance.md

 * Just like R packages need to keep up with changes to their external dependencies (web APIs, data format standard), Hugo _themes_ need to keep with changes to external dependencies (font providers, JS scripts, etc).
 Example: [a commit to the theme I'm using that updates the templates to use the new syntax for Font Awesome icons](https://github.com/yoshiharuyamashita/blackburn/commit/fef095af788816dbc27f040ca98eee3df6b60c1c).

 * Just like R packages often improve with time, Hugo themes evolve.
 And just as you might like updating packages to get the best new tools, you might like getting the fancy features offered by a new version of your theme.
+For instance look at [this releases note for some version of Hugo academic theme](https://sourcethemes.com/academic/updates/v4.6.0/): there are bug fixes but also cool improvements!

 * Just like your taste or needs of R packages in your script might evolve, e.g. you might want to update old scripts to use `data.table` instead of `dplyr`, you might even want to switch themes!